rui314/mold/docs/mold.md

 `mold`'s output is deterministic.
-That is, if you pass the same object files and the same command-line options to the same version of `mold`, it is guaranteed that `mold` produces the bit-by-bit identical output.
+That is, if you pass the same object files and the same command-line options to the same version of `mold`, it is guaranteed that `mold` produces the bit-for-bit identical output.
 The linker's internal randomness, such as the timing of thread scheduling or iteration orders of hash tables, doesn't affect the output.